gracelang/language/standardPrelude/standard.md

     // the values in the case of a dictionary.

     keysAndValuesDo (action:Function2⟦Number, T, Object⟧) -> Done
-    // applies action, in sequence, to each of my keys and the corresponding element.
+    // applies action, in order, to each of my keys and the corresponding element.

     sorted -> Enumerable⟦T⟧
     // returns a new Enumerable containing all of my elements, but sorted by their < and == operations.